openbaton/docs/docs/index.md

 ## Can I plug in my Network Functions?
 Yes, this is possible using (at least) two different approaches:

 * Integrating your own VNFM.
-In this case you can use either the REST interface, or the AMQP one for interoperating with the NFVO
+In this case you can use either the REST interface, or the AMQP one for interoperating with the NFVO.
 * Implementing a set of scripts which can be executed as part of the lifecycle event of your Virtual Network Function Descriptor.
-We provide a generic VNFM and EMS which can be used for executing them
+We provide a generic VNFM and EMS which can be used for executing them.

-Learn more [here][nfvo-intro]
+Learn more [here][nfvo-intro].

 ## Can I use Open Baton to build my own Network Service?
 Yes!
 Open Baton provides a NFVO which can interoperate with VNFMs implemented by third parties.
 We provide also a set of tools (like the vnfm-sdk) which supports developers in building their own VNFM.

-Learn more [here][nfvo-intro]
+Learn more [here][nfvo-intro].

 ## Get started
-In order to get started you can follow the [installation guide][install-guide]
+In order to get started you can follow the [installation guide][install-guide].

 ## Learn more
 Please refer to the "Tutorials" and "Learn More" sections for having more information about the Open Baton project.
-You can also learn more via our video tutorials published on the Open Baton [Youtube Channel][youtube]
+You can also learn more via our video tutorials published on the Open Baton [Youtube Channel][youtube].

 ## What is NFV
 ETSI NFV represents a concerted telco operator initiative fostering the development of virtual network infrastructures by porting and further adapting network functions to the specific cloud environment.